lf-edge/eden/README.md

 Eden is inspired by Kubernetes workflows and CLI

+All components of Eden -- the main executable file `eden` and test binaries can be used as stand-alone applications without the need to install and configure the development environment on your computer.
+Generally, you will only need a text editor to configure the system and create test scenarios and scripts using `eden` and pre-compiled test files.
+To create more complex tests, you can use standard Go testing machinery.

 Eden contains series of integration tests implemented in Golang.
-Tests are structured as normal Golang tests by using ```_test.go``` nomenclature and be available for test runs using standard go test framework.
+Tests are structured as normal Golang tests by using `_test.go` nomenclature and be available for test runs using standard go test framework.

 ## Install Prerequisites